 A/N- I got the idea and couldn't resist writing it.
 I don't think the idea hasn't been done before but let me know if I'm wrong.
-This is my first Rurouni Kenshin fic so I hope I'm able to capture the characters' personalities well enough.
+Kenshin and Kaoru are a bit OOC here, and that's intentional for this fic.
 As always, let me know if there is anything I can improve on or if you have any form of feedback.
 I'm writing a novel on the side so I honestly really appreciate any advice.

 Disclaimer- Obviously I only came up with the plot.
-But there's nearly nothing I wouldn't do to own Kenshin.... :D
+But there's nearly nothing I wouldn't do to make Kenshin real... :D

 I want the plot to remain a bit mysterious until about the 3rd or 4th chapter but Evanescence's 'Surrender' inspired me so you might get a good idea of what this is about if you listen to that.
 Otherwise I bid you happy reading!

 -January 16th, 2009-

 Thirty-seven degrees.
 Today's cheerful weatherwoman forecasted a delightfully freezing day of thirty-seven degrees and yet I somehow still managed to find myself outside and standing in the foot of snow that still hadn't melted from the worst snowstorm in recorded Japanese history.
 I looked down, realizing that snow was melting on my jeans and I felt the cold water seep through onto my skin.
 I sighed and bit my lip.
 Despite being wrapped in two sweaters and a heavy winter coat, I still shivered violently.
 And to think I could be inside right now…